mouragguilab/repo-finder/README.md

 # RepoFinder

-An application that searches for varied repositories on github
+An application that searches and lists github repositories

 ## Getting Started